EndPointCorp/end-point-blog/2016/11/16/connect-multiple-jpa-repositories-using.html.md

 In some cases, we may need to connect more than one database in our application.
 Usually there will be a primary database and a secondary one which syncs data from the primary, most likely as a readonly replica load balancing approach.
 In this case the application needs to be configure to establish connection with two different datasources.

-To achieve this result it's possible to define ReadWrite and ReadOnly datasources in the spring configuration and then declare the specific Repository classes for each specific datasource.
+To achieve this result it’s possible to define ReadWrite and ReadOnly datasources in the spring configuration and then declare the specific Repository classes for each specific datasource.

 UserRepository.java - ReadWrite repository definition under the package com.domain.data